xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/configuring_the_multi-vendor_addon.md

     *   **Require to upload an invoice with a payout request**: Enable this option if you wish to request vendors to upload an invoice when they submit a payout request.
 If this is enabled, vendors will not be able to request a payout without submitting an invoice.
 The submitted invoice will be sent to the email address specified in the "Payout request e-mail" field along with the "Vendor request for payment" email notification message.

-    *   **Vendor access to global attributes**: Specify whether your vendors should be allowed to add their own attribute values if they decide to use attributes added at product class and global levels by the store admin and/or other vendors.
+    *   **Vendor access to global attributes**: Specify whether your vendors should be allowed to add their own attribute values if they decide to use attributes added at the product class and global levels by the store admin and/or other vendors.
         The available options here are "Use existing values only" and "Use existing and add new values".

     *   **Show vendor list in product filter**: This option applies only for stores using the "Product Filter" module.
 Enable this option if you want your store's visitors to be able to filter products by vendor.
 With this option enabled, your store's product filter will allow users to select the vendor whose products they wish to view.
 Note that filtering by vendor will be available only in categories that list products of more than one vendor.
 If you do not want to allow filtering by vendor, make sure this option is disabled.